-Compensation for all non-executive directors is comprised of cash and share-based Awards granted under the LTIP, including RSUs and Options.
 The total non-executive director retainer for all Board and committee meetings attended by a Director is deemed to be full payment for the role of Director.
 The exception to this approach would be in the event of a merger or acquisition, or other special circumstance that required more meetings than are typically required, in which case a "special" fee may be granted.
-At this time a retainer premium is not provided to committee chairs.

-The table below discloses the fee schedule for the Company's non-executive directors as at the end of Fiscal 2022.
-The annual retainer is paid to directors on a quarterly basis at the end of each month.
+The table below discloses the fee schedule for the Company's non-executive directors on an annualized basis.
+There was no change to the annual retainer from the prior financial period.
 Directors are reimbursed for travel expenses incurred for travel to attend Board, committee or other meetings.
-Directors are eligible to receive share-based awards (stock options and RSUs).
-The annual target of share-based awards compensation to directors is three times the base retainer of each Director.
-By including both RSUs and Options in the Director grant, Carbon Streaming balances the opportunity for Board members to participate in the growth of the company and the long-term interests of shareholders
+Directors are eligible to receive share-based awards (stock options, RSUs and Phantom Units).
+The annual target of director compensation awards linked to share performance is two times the base retainer of each Director.
+By including RSUs, Options and Phantom Units in the Director grant, Carbon Streaming balances the opportunity for Board members to participate in the growth of the Company and the long-term interests of shareholders.